 Lives: on a farm near Selby, outside York

 Tommy was born in Oldham and by his teenage years was working as a welder.
 Here he met Robert Harper and they became friends.
-Tommy went with Bob to his gigs singing on a weekend.
-Over time, he became part of the act which evolved from singing as a duo, a trio, a musical act to what we know today, a mixture of the two, they can easily turn their hand to either one when necessary.
-The balanced product is what we all love about seeing Cannon and Ball.
+Tommy went with Bob to his gigs, singing, on a weekend.
+Over time, he became part of the act which evolved from singing as a duo, a trio, and a musical act to what we know today, a mixture of the two.
+They can easily turn their hand to either one when necessary.
+The balanced product is what we all love about seeing Cannon and Ball, anything could happen!

 Tommy names as his comedic influences, Abbott and Costello, Dean Martin and Jerry Lewis and he also loved Morecambe and Wise and Tommy Cooper.